60+ eye-opening SaaS statistics (2024)

 Growth of the SaaS industry

-The SaaS industry has seen unprecedented growth in recent decades, driven by an increasing preference for automation over traditional manual processes and legacy softwares.
-This growth is supported by private and public investors, and continues to increase exponentially in key markets.
+The SaaS industry has seen unprecedented growth in recent decades, driven by an increasing preference for automation over traditional manual processes and legacy software.
+This growth is supported by private and public investor, and continues to increase exponentially in key markets.
 Let’s take a closer look at the widespread success of the SaaS industry and its predicted trajectory in the near future.

 SaaS industry & funding